 How might such tools work?
 I considered offering a perpendicular line tool so that students could construct a perpendicular through each of the triangle’s three vertices and then use these perpendiculars to construct the three heights.
 But as a first introduction to triangle area, this approach felt too complex.
 I opted instead for a tool that automates the steps of constructing a height once a student specifies a base of the triangle and its opposite vertex.

-You can try the Construct Height tool for yourself in the interactive Web Sketchpad model below (Aside from experimentation, the best way to learn how the tool works is to watch the video at at the end of this post.)
-The tool not only builds heights, it also measures and labels the heights and their associated bases.
+You can try the Construct Height tool for yourself in the interactive Web Sketchpad model below.
 Students use the tool three times, once each for the three identical triangles, picking a different base each time.
-They then use the calculator tool to compute the area three times, using the three sets of base and height measurements.
+They then use the Length tool to measure the base and height of each triangle and the Calculate tool to compute the area three times, using the three sets of base and height measurements.
 Lo and behold, all three answers are the same!

 After you’ve constructed the three bases and heights of the triangle on page 1 of the model, press the arrow in the lower-right corner to move to page 2.
 Now you’ll see three copies of an obtuse triangle.
 Again your goal is to construct its three bases and heights and compute the areas using the two tools.
 (Alternatively, you can drag any of the vertices on page 1 to change those triangles to obtuse.)